gtxaspec/wz_flash-helper/docs/README_backup.md

 -----
 **Notes:**
-- Backup operation will automatically generate md5sum files for partitions backup files.
+- Backup operation will automatically generate md5sum files for backup partitions images.
 - During backup operation, the blue LED would be blinking every second.
 - Typically backup operation takes about 30 seconds(for reference it takes 25 seconds on Wyze Cam v3)